 5 Tips to Help Your Child to Make Friends

 Making friends can be a daunting task for anyone, let alone children!
 For children who haven’t been equipped with strategies to effectively develop and maintain strong relationships, social problems are can be likely.
 The social health of children has an incredible impact on their mental health, success at school and long-term social health.
 The inability to socialise in one’s environment, and cope with the emotional strains of social problems (including bullying, exclusion etc.) can make children susceptible to a wide range of social and mental health problems.
-The below strategies will help you work with your child to develop their social skills, their problem solving skills, along with their social intelligence.
+The below strategies from The Psych Professionals child psychologist will help you work with your child to develop their social skills, their problem solving skills, along with their social intelligence.

 1. Model Positive Social Skills

 Every time you have a social interaction, your child is observing and learning – as you may have seen, kids are natural mimics.
 Whether it’s the person serving you at the market, or a neighbour, your socialising becomes a learning opportunity for your child.
-Be mindful of the little things, smiling, eye contact and polite language.
+Be mindful of the little things, smiling, eye contact, and polite language.
 Then discuss the interaction with your child – what they think you did well, what you can work on next time.
 They’ll love telling you what you could improve on!